KonnMjn/MLB-Data-Analysis/README.md

 This repository is intentionally lightweight—only SQL + an optional overview image.

-The dataset in create_schema.sql is sample/educational; adjust or import full datasets as needed.
+The dataset in create_statements_final_project_mysql.sql is sample/educational; adjust or import full datasets as needed.

 Queries are written to be readable; some blocks include an initial attempt and a more optimized variant.